Usurbil: History

 This situation remained until 1371 when the Castilian King Henry II of Castile granted the right to the inhabitants of San Salvador to form a new settlement called Belmonte de Usurbil, independent of Donostia.
-The new settlement was built on a hill some distance away from the Oria river and the parish church to avoid the influence of the Atxega family, leaving the church half way between the new settlement and the Atxega tower-house.
+The new settlement was built on a hill some distance away from the Oria river and the parish church to avoid the influence of the Atxega family, leaving the church halfway between the new settlement and the Atxega tower-house.
 The borders continued to shift, Oria originally forming part of Usurbil until 1379 when it became an independent town.
 The areas on the western bank of the Oria also were not part of the town originally.

 Towards the end of the 14th century the borough of Zubieta was given the choice between remaining with Donostia or joining Usurbil.
 14 households stayed with Donostia, the remaining 7 joined Usurbil.

 The old layout of Belmonte de Usurbil was simple, essentially consisting of two parallel streets.
 It corresponds well with the modern borough of Kalezar.

 In 1486 a fire broke out and destroyed Belmonte de Usurbil completely.
 As the power of the Atxega family had waned, Belmonte was also less importance and during the 16th century the other boroughs of Aginaga, Urdaiaga, Zubieta and Elizalde began to challenge the privileges held by Belmonte, such as the prohibition of setting up slaughterhouses outside the town walls.
 Especially Aginaga initiated numerous court cases.

 As the old centre declined, new areas developed that would one day become the centre of the town.
 The borough of Elizalde - Basque for "side of the church" - started out as a small number of houses built against the church walls.
 As a result of the incessant legal challenges between Aginaga and Belmonte, the town council relocated to Elizalde in 1672 and by the end of the 17th century, Belmonte and Elizalde were already of a similar size.